-One in three Australians reported an episode of loneliness between 2001 and 2009, with 40 per cent of these people experiencing more than one episode11.
+One in three Australians reported experiencing loneliness between 2001 and 2009, with 40% of these people experiencing more than one episode.

-- one in ten Australians aged 15 and over report lacking social support12 - one in four report they are currently experiencing an episode of loneliness13 - one in two report they feel lonely for at least one day each week
+- one in ten Australians aged 15 and over report lacking social support, - one in four report they are currently experiencing an episode of loneliness, - one in two report they feel lonely for at least one day each week.